Marcelino Libanan: 2022

 In the 2022 Philippine general election, Libanan sought election to the House of Representatives under the 4Ps party-list as its first nominee.
-Watchdog groups, including Partylist Watch, criticized 4Ps as a "fake" party-list, stating that the organization "no experience in championing the interests of the poor" and "has links to personalities implicated in corruption in the past", citing Libanan's 2017 graft case.
+Watchdog groups, including Partylist Watch, criticized 4Ps as a "fake" party-list, stating that the organization " [had] no experience in championing the interests of the poor" and "has links to personalities implicated in corruption in the past", citing Libanan's 2017 graft case.
 His party would receive 4.30% of the vote, securing a seat in Congress.

 2025

 In 2025, Libanan initially planned to run for representative in Eastern Samar's lone district, while remaining a member of 4Ps.
 He was floated as a candidate for governor of Eastern Samar, with 58 representatives asking Speaker Martin Romualdez to support Libanan for governor with Ben Evardone as his running mate.
 He would decline a run for either office after meeting with Maria Fe Abunda, where they decided she would run unopposed in her district.
 Libanan also asked Abunda not to field candidates against his local allies and support his legislative priorities.

 Libanan ran for reelection as the representative for 4Ps, running again as its first nominee.
-The party would receive 3.51 percent of the votes, gaining two seats and securing him a second term in office.
+The party would receive 3.51% of the votes, gaining two seats and securing a second term in office.